tufcoder/utils/linux-post-install/vim.md

 alias cl="clear"
 ```

-Inside the `vimrc` get the most wanted configs by default
+Inside the `vimrc` get the most wanted configs by default.

 ```bash
 source $VIMRUNTIME/defaults.vim
 ```

+Check the `vimrc` file with my configs (must be outdated...sorry :))